 Thick slabs of cauliflower steak are delicious, well seasoned, and very satisfying.
 The easiness of this recipe is an added bonus!

 I love cauliflower steak!
 It’s my newest cauliflower discovery, and I’ve been making it quite often lately.
+My family enjoys it too – even The Picky Eater agreed to eat it the other day!
+I nearly fainted.

 Imagine delicious, well-seasoned, creamy roasted cauliflower.
 Now imagine it in the form of thick, steak-like slabs.